 What Are Dental Inlays and Onlays?

 Patients of all ages may be candidates for dental inalys or onlays, though these restorations are generally recommended for permanent premolar and molar teeth.
 A dental inlay or onlay may be an ideal treatment option to repair a broken tooth or treat tooth decay that is too large for a simple filling but does not need the full coverage of a crown.
-During your visit, Dr. Scheiber will examine your tooth and evaluate your x-rays before recommending an ideal procedure to restore your oral health.
-If an onlay or inlay is chosen, he will explain the available materials that will best fit your needs.
+During your visit, our dentists will examine your tooth and evaluate your x-rays before recommending an ideal procedure to restore your oral health.
+If an onlay or inlay is chosen, we will explain the available materials that will best fit your needs.

 Following your inlay or onlay procedure, your tooth may feel slightly sensitive but this should subside within a few days.
 Please contact Plymouth Dental Group if you have any concerns after your treatment.
 Your inlay or onlay can be cared for like your natural teeth with daily flossing and brushing.
-We also encourage to you attend routine dental cleanings and exams at our practice so Dr. Scheiber can assess the health and wear of the restoration.
+We also encourage to you attend routine dental cleanings and exams at our practice so our dentists can assess the health and wear of the restoration.
 With proper maintenance, your inlay or onlay can bring a long-lasting solution to your oral health.

 Inlays and onlays are a common treatment for tooth decay and other damage and are often covered in part by dental insurance.
 We will contact your insurer to review your plan and help you get the most from your coverage.
 To help patients cover any out-of-pocket costs, Plymouth Dental Group accepts an array of flexible payment solutions, including low-interest financing plans.